 Well done to our Health Care Assistants who have won an award!
 Named a close runner-up in recognition of the stop smoking support the team has given to 393 people.

-We have raised an enormous £1580 for our 2015 charities, Heartbeat and Cancer Research.
+We have raised an enormous £1725 for our 2016 charities, East Anglian Air Ambulance and Kerry Thorpe Trust.

-Our charity/events coordinator Sue Rivers and our helpers have run various events ranging from, Festive cake stall, Cycle Ride, Quiz and raffles throughout the year, to get to this amazing amount.
+Our charity/events coordinator Sue Rivers and our helpers have run various events ranging from, Festive cake stall, Cycle Ride, 10k run, quiz and raffles throughout the year, to get to this amazing amount.